icinganalysis/icinganalysis.github.io/content/NACA-RM-E54I03.md

 and
 [Calibration of the NACA Icing Wind Tunnels]({filename}calibration_of_naca_icing_tunnels.md)

+See also the [Ice Protection thread]({filename}ice%20protection.md) for several other methods of ice protection.

 ## Notes:

 [^1]: Bowden, Dean T.: Investigation of Porous Gas-Heated Leading-Edge Section for Icing Protection of a Delta Wing.
-NACA-RM-E54I03, 1955.
+NACA-RM-E54I03, 1955.  [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068603)